NeurIPS 2019 : MineRL Competition

 Through our generous sponsor, Microsoft, we will provide some compute grants for teams that self identify as lacking access to the necessary compute power to participate in the competition.
 We will also provide groups with the evaluation resources for their experiments in Round 2.

-The competition team is committed to increasing the participation of groups traditionally underrepresented in reinforcement learning and, more generally, in machine learning (including, but not limited to: women, LGBTQ individuals, underrepresented racial and ethnic minorities, and individuals with disabilities).
+The competition team is committed to increasing the participation of groups traditionally underrepresented in reinforcement learning and, more generally, in machine learning (including, but not limited to: women, LGBTQ individuals, individuals in underrepresented racial and ethnic groups, and individuals with disabilities).
 To that end, we will offer Inclusion@NeurIPS scholarships/travel grants for some number of Round 1 participants who are traditionally underrepresented at NeurIPS to attend the conference.
 We also plan to provide travel grants to enable all of the top participants from Round 2 to attend our NeurIPS workshop.

 The application for the Inclusion@NeurIPS travel grants can be found here.

 ~~The application for the compute grants can be found here.~~ Compute grant application is closed!

 May 10, 2019: Applications for Grants Open.
 Participants can apply to receive travel grants and/or compute grants.

 Jun 8, 2019: First Round Begins.
 Participants invited to download starting materials and to begin developing their submission.

 Jul 8, 2019: Notification of Compute Grant Winners.
 Participants notified about whether they have received a compute grant.